wesley-trust/wesleytrust-com/_posts/2021-03-26-powershell-wrapped-graphapi-calls.md

 </details>

 ### Invoke-WTGraphGet
-The [Invoke-WTGraphGet][function-get] function, which you can access from my GitHub, passes the "Get" method to the query.
+You can access the [Invoke-WTGraphGet][function-get] function, on my GitHub.

 #### What does this do?
--
+- This passes the required variables of "Get" and the Access Token to the query function
+- If there are specific IDs to get (rather than just performing a list) the call is altered as appropriate
+- For interactive runs, a progress status bar is displayed
+- The responses are tagged, if tags are provided, using the [Invoke-WTPropertyTagging][function-tag] function

 <details>
   <summary><em><strong>Expand code block</strong> (always grab the latest version from GitHub)</em></summary>